colinsheppard/time/README.md

 *time:add-event logoschedule agent task tick-or-time*
 *time:add-event logoschedule agentset task tick-or-time*

 Add an event to *logoschedule*.
 The order events are added is not important, events will be dispatched in order of the time passed as the last argument.
 An *agent* or an *agentset* can be passed as the second argument along with a *task* as the third, which is executed by the agent(s) at *tick-or-time* (either a number indicating the tick or a LogoTime), which is a time greater than or equal to the present moment (*>= ticks*).
+If *tick-or-time* is a LogoTime, then *logoschedule* must be anchored.

     time:add logoschedule turtles task go-forward 1.0